jimktrains/pro93-talk/README.md

 | Motorola (need to confirm) | 0b10 (2) |
 | EDACS | 0b11 (2) |

 The Encoded Frequency is the first 3 bytes of a 4-byte little-endian encoded integer.
 The encoded frequency can be multiplied by 250 to get the display frequency. `090909` is an invalid step and used as a marker for when a frequency isn't set.

 ### Memory Slot Labels

 12 bytes of ASCII text.
 12 0xff bytes represents an unset text-tag.

+### TalkGroup IDs

+2 bytes (Little Endian encoded unsigned short) for each of the 100 talkgroups in each bank, followed by 24 bytes per bank.
+(All-in-all 224 bytes per bank.)

+In my dump, each bank is followed by

+    000000000000000000647c01c0c71800d007000000000000

+### Trunking Something?

+808 bytes of something?
+In my dump it's as follows

+    ff00
+    8253 3400 x 10
+    ffff x 80
+    ff00
+    64d6 0600 d6dc 0600
+    ffff x 96
+    ff01
+    4ce2 0800
+    ffff x 98
+    ff00
+    ffff x 100

+### TalkGroup Text Tags

+12 bytes of ASCII text.
+12 0xff bytes represents an unset text-tag.